mo-mar/website-refresh-2020/src/blog/reduce.md

 foods.filter(food => food.type === vegetable)
 ```

-If I want to print “I am a responsible adult who likes eating vegetables” to the console — you gotta motivate yourself somehow — for every vegetable in my foods array, I know that I can reach for `forEach`.
+If I want to print “I am a responsible adult who definitely eats vegetables” to the console — what? you don't do this? — for every vegetable in my foods array, I know that I can reach for `forEach`.

 ```javascript
 foods.forEach(food => console.log("I am a good boy for eating vegetables")